Young Asian squeezing her nose against a plain pink background. Blackhead treatment concept

 In addition to these DIY remedies, incorporating skincare products containing salicylic acid or benzoyl peroxide into your routine can help prevent blackheads by unclogging pores and reducing excess oil production.

-Aloe vera is also a great natural ingredient to consider in preventing blackheads.
+Aloe vera is also a great natural ingredient to consider when preventing blackheads.

 It moisturises the skin without clogging pores, reducing inflammation and redness, fighting acne-causing bacteria, and providing gentle exfoliation to remove dead skin cells and unclog pores.